dmartine/TNRIS-workshop/native/create_an_appstudio_app.md

 1. Click [this link](https://appstudio.arcgis.com/create.html) to go to the AppStudio website.

-2. Sign in with your ArcGIS developer or Organization account.

-3. Scroll down to the Map Viewer section and click start with this template.
+2. Scroll down to the Map Viewer section and click `start with this template`.

+3. Sign in with your ArcGIS developer or Organization account.

+4. Download

 4. Download [this image](http://esri.github.io/geodev-hackerlabs/resources/pdxbackground.jpeg) for the background.